 God sent his archangels to punish the Watchers, imprisoning them in Tartarus to await judgment day.
 The good man Enoch initially tries to defend the Watchers, unaware of the full extent of their crimes.
-This is revealed to him by Archangel Uriel, who also instructs him about the heavenly bodies and their movements, and Archangel Raphael, who shows him where the souls of men go after death.
+This is revealed to him by Archangel Uriel, who also instructs him about the heavenly bodies and their movements, and Archangel Raphael, who shows him where the souls of human beings go after death.

 This article takes a closer look at the story of the Watchers, who they were, the knowledge they shared, and what happened to them.
+The Book of Enoch was not included in the biblical canon, but it was considered an important religious text in ancient times and influenced early Christian thought.

 200 Fallen Angels